mixxxdj/manual/source/chapters/configuration.rst

 **Import remote files**
-  To import audio files which are not in your music library directory, drag them directly from an external :term:`file manager` or from the :ref:`Browse section
-  <library-browse>` to the track list.
-Importing files into Mixxx does not
-  change the location of the files on the hard disk.
+  To import audio files which are not in your music library directory, drag them directly from an external :term:`file manager` or from the :ref:`Computer section <library-computer>` to the track list.
+Importing files into Mixxx does not change the location of the files on the hard disk.

   .. note :: You can not drag complete folders to the library because currently
              Mixxx can not recursively scan folders for compatible music files.